 Therefore, it’s important to find pleasure and relaxation in the activities that we enjoy within the safety of our homes.

-Tip 7: Get Outside: Whether you have a small balcony or a large backyard, you should do what you can to get some fresh air and sunshine.
+Get Outside: Whether you have a small balcony or a large backyard, you should do what you can to get some fresh air and sunshine.
 If you are able, go for a walk.
-Watching local birds and seeing the beauty in nature can really help to connect you to something greater and help you feel grounded.
+Our local area in Vallejo, Fairfield, Vacaville and surrounding areas, have many places where watching local birds and seeing the beauty in nature can really help to connect you to something greater and help you feel grounded.

 While I know that none of these tips will alleviate the anxiety that we all feel during this difficult time, I hope that they provide some positive and helpful ideas to those who are struggling to manage anxiety related to their disabilities, as well as, the current global pandemic.

-Please know that I am here for you and together we will all get through this.
+Please know that I am here for you and serve Vallejo, Fairfield, Vacaville and surrounding areas.
+Together we will all get through this.

 Christina Miller, ADR, EDPNA